DataONEorg/slinky/d1lod/README.md

 - d1lod.util: Helper methods
 - d1lod.metadata.*: Methods for extracting information from Science Metadata
 - d1lod.people.*: Methods for extracting information about people and organizations from Science Metadata
-- d1lod.sesame.*: A light-weight wrapper around the Sesame Workbench and its REST API
+- d1lod.virtuoso.*: A light-weight wrapper around the Virtuoso store and its HTTP API

 ## Testing

 ### Pre-requisites:

-- Sesame w/ GraphDB must be running on 'http://localhost:8000/openrdf-workbench'
+- Virtuoso Store must be running on 'http://localhost:8000/virtuoso/conductor'

 ### Running